huggingface/hub-docs/docs/hub/datasets-dask.md

 In particular, we can use Dask DataFrame to scale up pandas workflows.
 Dask DataFrame parallelizes pandas to handle large tabular data.
 It closely mirrors the pandas API, making it simple to transition from testing on a single dataset to processing the full dataset.
 Dask is particularly effective with Parquet, the default format on Hugging Face Datasets, as it supports rich data types, efficient columnar filtering, and compression.

-A good practical use-case for Dask is to run data processing or model inference on a dataset in a distributed manner.
-See for example the excellent blog post on [Scaling AI-Based Data Processing with Hugging Face + Dask](https://huggingface.co/blog/dask-scaling) by Coiled.
+A good practical use case for Dask is running data processing or model inference on a dataset in a distributed manner.
+See, for example, Coiled's excellent blog post on [Scaling AI-Based Data Processing with Hugging Face + Dask](https://huggingface.co/blog/dask-scaling).

 # Read and Write